-Under our dividend reinvestment plan (DRP), eligible holders of TCPL preferred shares can reinvest their dividends and make optional cash payments to buy TransCanada common shares.
+Under our dividend reinvestment plan (DRP), eligible holders of TransCanada common or preferred shares and preferred shares of TransCanada PipeLines Limited (TCPL) can reinvest their dividends and make optional cash payments to buy TransCanada common shares.

 Before April 2011, common shares purchased with reinvested cash dividends were satisfied with shares issued from treasury at a discount to the average market price in the five days before dividend payment.
 Beginning with the dividends declared in April 2011, common shares purchased with reinvested cash dividends are satisfied with shares acquired on the open market without discount.
-The increase in annual dividends paid on common shares since 2011 is, in part, the result of this change combined with the impact of increases in the annualized dividend rate between 2011 and 2013.
+The increase in annual dividends paid on common shares since 2011 is, in part, the result of this change combined with the impact of increases in the annualized dividend rate between 2011 and 2013 from \$1.68 to \$1.84 per share.